rosenbjerg/RHttpServer.CSharp/README.md

 You can download the build tool installer here: [RHSB-Installer](http://rosenbjerg.dk/rhs/rhsb-installer)

-You will need to have the [Mono runtime](http://www.mono-project.com/docs/getting-started/install/) installed if using Linux or Mac OSX
+You will still need to have the [Mono runtime](http://www.mono-project.com/docs/getting-started/install/) installed if using Linux or Mac OSX

 ### Example